 1. Update the system

-This is the first thing you should do after installing Ubuntu.
-Update the system without fail.
+The first thing you should do after a fresh install is to update Ubuntu.
 It may sound strange because you just installed a fresh OS but still, you must check for the updates.

 In my experience, if you don’t update the system right after installing Ubuntu, you might face issues while trying to install a new program.